vsharkovski/cs-fix/experiments/README.md

 ### 2. Test Directory Setup

-**Our own test files:**
-In addition to external repositories, we use three test folders:

-- `tests/buggy_test_project`, which we created ourselves
-- `tests/buggy-python`, ???
-- `tests/Python-new`, ???

-These folders are included in this repository under the `tests/` directory and were used to produce the results in the paper.
+To obtain the test data used to produce the results in the paper, following the instructions in the [tests README](./tests/README.md).

 ### 3. Running Experiments using Test Scripts